lookit/ember-lookit-frameplayer/app/components/exp-lookit-images-audio/doc.rst

             ...
             "images": [
                 {
-                    "id": "left" <-- you can actually name this whatever you want "src": "stapler_test_02.jpg", <-- "leftImage"
+                    "id": "left", // <-- you can actually name this whatever you want "src": "stapler_test_02.jpg", <-- "leftImage"
                     "position": "left"
                 },
                 {
-                    "id": "right" <-- you can actually name this whatever you want "src": "novel_02.jpg", <-- "rightImage"
+                    "id": "right", // <-- you can actually name this whatever you want "src": "novel_02.jpg", // <-- "rightImage"
                     "position": "right"
                 }
             ],
-            "audio": "400Hz_tones" <-- "testAudio"
+            "audio": "400Hz_tones" // <-- "testAudio"
         }

    Note that it is not yet possible to make the audio loop.
 If you need audio to loop, for now please create a version